-There are occasions when it is entirely appropriate for staff to have physical contact with pupils, but it is crucial that they only do so in ways appropriate to their professional role.
+There are occasions when it is entirely appropriate and proper for staff to have physical contact with pupils, but it is crucial that they only do so in ways appropriate to their professional role.
 When physical contact is made with pupils such contact should be in response to their needs at the time, of limited duration, and appropriate given their age, stage of development, gender and background.
 Physical contact may be appropriate in the following circumstances:

-- when a pupil needs to get comfort or reassurance e.g., following an accident or personal crisis; - when a pupil needs encouragement to attempt a new challenge e.g., to climb on to a piece of apparatus; or - when there is a need to take urgent action to avoid an incident or injury.
+- when a pupil needs to get comfort or reassurance e.g. a young child separating from a carer, following an accident or personal crisis; - when a pupil needs encouragement to attempt a new challenge e.g. to climb on to a piece of apparatus; or - when there is a need to take urgent action to avoid an incident or injury.